Markustho/DAT255-group12/reports/report.md

 Improvements to the model are still possible, and there are things that can be further explored.
 We only used the data from one turbine for training while there are many from the same wind farm available in the same dataset.
 However, it's not certain that this will lead to better results because it would mean training on a more general basis than if it's the exact same turbine that is the goal of being predicted.
 If the goal is to have a more robust model though.
 This can be a good idea.

 There was an expectation that the XGBoost model would outperform the other models based on the previous research.
-However, it did not perform as good as expected
+However, it did not perform as good as expected.

 When it comes to splitters, there may also be a possibility to capture more of the seasonal effects from time series if one trains on more data.
 Right now the models are mostly trained on 2016 data and that data is split, so the model was not trained on a full year.
 In the process of the project, this was tested once, and appeared to actually reduce the accuracy just a little bit, which was opposite of the hypothesis for that scenario.